Nivea (singer): Relationships and children

-Nivea married R&B singer and producer Terius "The-Dream" Nash in December 2004.
-Their daughter Navy Talia Nash was born on May 10, 2005, and their twin sons London Nash and Christian Nash in April 2006.
-The couple divorced in 2007.
+Nivea married R&B singer, songwriter and producer Terius "The-Dream" Nash in December 2004.
+Their daughter was born on May 10, 2005, and their twin sons in April 2006.
+The-Dream filed for legal separation on December 10, 2007.
+On June 15, 2008, their divorce was finalized.
 Nash stated in an interview, "I decided to end it because I didn't want to take this person [Nivea] and treat them a certain way based on what I was changing into, based on being bitter."
 However, Nivea says The-Dream wanted the divorce, not she.
 "I'm lying, it's not.
 We're supposed to say that, but it's not true.
 It wasn't no mutual agreement, he wanted to do it, I didn't, but it's done.
 I'm dealing with it."
+The-Dream wrote much of his album, Love/Hate (2007), based on his relationship with Nivea.
+He credited her with inspiring more sincerity in his songwriting, "to open up that other side of it that connects with the everyday woman", as he told SOHH.
+"She has helped me a lot with that area."
+Dream's single, "I Love Your Girl" (2007), explained his relationship with Nivea and the love triangle between the duo and Lil Wayne.

-After her divorce in 2007, Nivea reconciled with her ex-fiancé, rapper Lil Wayne.
-Nivea stayed with Lil Wayne after he had a son with his ex-girlfriend Sarah Vivan in 2008.
+After her divorce from The-Dream in 2007, Nivea reconciled with Wayne in early 2008.
 On June 9, 2009, it was rumored that Nivea and Lil Wayne were engaged and expecting a child together.
-At the same time Lil Wayne was also expecting a child with actress Lauren London.
 On October 14, 2009, Lil Wayne confirmed that he and Nivea were expecting a son.
-Nivea gave birth to their son, Neal Carter on November 30, 2009.
-In June 2010, Nivea and Lil Wayne broke off their engagement for the second time.
+Nivea gave birth to their son on November 30, 2009.
+In June 2010, with Lil Wayne incarcerated on a weapons charge, the pair broke off their engagement for the second time.
+They would later reunite in 2018 to record "Dope New Gospel" for Wayne's long-awaited album, Tha Carter V, and had since remained on good terms.
+Their son currently performs music under the alias, Lil Novi.